 Ideas for a wellness weekend in Montréal

-Leisure activities Nature, fauna and flora Spas Leisure activites, nature and relaxation
+Leisure activities Nature, fauna and flora Spas Leisure activities, nature and relaxation

 Les Quartiers du Canal - Petite-Bourgogne - Canal Lachine